 With the default audio settings master mix buses 5 and 7 (for each mixer preset) are set up appropriately as outputs for 'front' and 'rear' surround-sound speaker pairs.
-To make use of them (instead of the default single stereo output) you simply need to select the desired audio output (device) channels for each of them (for the desired mixer preset), then set the audio output (device) channel to 'none' for master mix buse 5-8 are also set up appropriately for 3D-sound output (front/main, front/upper, rear/main, rear/upper speaker pairs respectively), so if you wish to make use of them then simply select the appropriate audio output (device) channels for each, and set master mix bus 1's audio output (device) channel to 'none'.
-With default settings, primary buses 0005-0008 (which are all in a group together) send audio to master mix bus 5 (front/main), and primary buses 0002-0004 (each of which is in its own separate group) send audio to master mix buses 6-8.
-They are configured this way so that by default you can route ranks (and/or rank output perspectives) to the front/main, front/upper, rear/main, rear/upper speaker pairs as appropriate (using the Organ settings | Rank voicing and surround/3D/perspective panning screen, and, in the case of multi-channel audio specifically, also using the Organ settings | Rank routing ... screen - covered below).
+To make use of them (instead of the default single stereo output) you simply need to select the desired audio output (device) channels for each of them (for the desired mixer preset), then set the audio output (device) channel to 'cnone' for master mix bus 1.
+Likewise, master mix buses 5-8 are also set up appropriately for 3D-sound output (front/main, front/upper, rear/main, rear/upper speaker pairs respectively), so if you wish to make use of them then simply select the appropriate audio output (device) channels for each, and set master mix bus 1's audio output (device) channel to 'cnone'.